muesal/annotation-competition/docs/gamemodes.md

 # Entry quiz

 We are likely the first players who play this game.
-Our date is used to bootstrap the classic game mode.
-Players are shown an well annotated image to verify them selves as human and as a tutorial for the game play.
+Our data is used to bootstrap the classic game mode.
+Players are shown an well annotated image to verify themselves as human and as a tutorial for the gameplay.

 This first image is not scored.

 # User data

 The game prototype will be user session based.
-They can view a global high score, select their preferred game mode, read the documentation, access the whole dataset etc.
+Users can view a global high score, select their preferred game mode, read the documentation, access the whole dataset etc.